 Shinichi Iova-Koga’s work is grotesque, beautiful, and funny.
 As a dancer he is never less than mesmerizing — ephemeral like smoke, limpid like a vernal pool.
 He has developed a personal form of mixed-media dance theater that integrates contradictory impulses — the ancient and the technological, the chaotic and the formal, nature and nurture.
 He might be called a dancer at the edge.

-Shinichi is the Artistic Director of the San Francisco-based performance company inkBoat, founded in 1998.
-The company has performed throughout North America, Europe and Japan in theaters and site specific locations.
+Shinichi Iova-Koga is the Artistic Director of the physical theater and dance company inkBoat, founded in 1998.
+The recipient of 5 “Izzie” awards, inkBoat has toured in North America, Europe, South Korea and Japan, often collaborating with local artists in museums, theaters, studios and site specific locations.

 Shinichi has co-directed works with Anna Halprin, Ko Murobushi, Sten Rudstrøm, Yuko Kaseki, Takuya Ishide and KT Nelson (ODC).
 He has co-created performances with with music groups Rova Saxophone Quartet and Sleepytime Gorilla Museum.
 As a guest Director, he has worked with AXIS Dance Company.
 As a dancer, he has worked as a member of the Russian Dance Theater company Do Theatre, Butoh/installation art based TEN PEN CHii in Germany with Yumiko Yoshioka, Hiroko and Koichi Tamano’s Harupin Ha, and Larry Reed’s Shadowlight Theater.